Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases

 \section{Introduction}

 Hitherto, vision-language referring achieves significant progress in 2D computer vision community~\cite{kazemzadeh2014referitgame,mao2016generation,wang2018learning,liu2019improving,mogadala2019trends}, and has more and more applications for 3D scene understanding~\cite{chen2018text2shape,achlioptas2019shapeglot,chen2021scan2cap}.
 At the initial stage of 3D visual-language understanding, several approaches are proposed for {3D Visual Grounding} (3DVG) \cite{chen2020scanrefer,achlioptas2020referit3d,huang2021text,yuan2021instancerefer}, \ie, localizing a target object in the 3D scene based on an object-related description.
-However, 3DVG follows the mode of {\textbf{`one sentence to one object'}}, ignoring fine-grained cues from the 3D scene, \ie, multiple object entities are generally mentioned in the query sentence.
-Different from a limited number of objects in images for 2D VG, the object number in a real-world 3D scene is much larger and the spatial relationship is usually more complicated.
-As shown in Fig.~\ref{fig:fig1}~(a), when a neural listener aims to localize the target ``cabinet'', it is difficult to simultaneously capture the ``door'' at a long-distance ``opposite'' position of the room.
-Existing methods learn the above relationship only through data-driven ways, and thus they are difficult to capture fine-grained cues of non-target objects, resulting in an unexplainable attention map, as shown in Fig.~\ref{fig:fig2}~(a).
-Hence, there is still a great demand for a more fine-grained and explainable 3DVG paradigm.
+However, 3DVG follows the mode of {\textbf{`one sentence to one object'}}, ignoring fine-grained cues of the 3D scene, \ie, multiple object entities are generally mentioned in the query sentence.
+Different from a limited number of objects in images for 2DVG, the object number in a real-world 3D scene is much larger and the spatial relationship is usually more complicated.
+As shown in Figure~\ref{fig:fig1}~(a), when a neural listener aims to localize the target ``cabinet'', it is difficult to simultaneously capture the ``door'' at a long-distance ``opposite'' position of the room.
+Existing methods learn the above relationship only through data-driven ways, \ie, implicitly exploiting positional encoding\cite{yang2021sat} or graph's edges\cite{yuan2021instancerefer}.
+Thus, they are difficult to capture fine-grained cues of non-target objects.
+Moreover, these methods cannot give an explainable result when the 3DVG model fails due to the inference error of the non-target objects.
+Hence, there is still a great demand for a more fine-grained 3DVG paradigm.